Rishit-dagli/GLU/README.md

 - **SwiGLU** introduced in the paper GLU Variants Improve Transformer [3]
 - **SeGLU**

+![](media/glue_benchmark.PNG)

 Gated Linear Units consist of the component-wise product of two linear projections, one of which is first passed through a sigmoid function.
 Variations on GLU are possible, using different nonlinear (or even linear) functions in place of sigmoid.
 In the GLU Variants Improve Transformer [3] paper,  in a fine-tuning scenario the new variants seem to produce better perplexities for the de-noising objective used in pre-training, as well as better results on many downstream language-understanding tasks.
-FUrthermore these do not have any apparent computational drawbacks.
+Furthermore these do not have any apparent computational drawbacks.

-![](media/glue_benchmark.PNG)

 ## Installation